 Place des Ferblantiers is also in close proximity to several popular Marrakech tourist attractions, so most people spend around an hour or two at the square, and then move onto other attractions in the area, such as the Saadian Tombs or the 16th century El Badi Palace for example.

 As is the case at all of Morocco souks and markets, shoppers at Place des Ferblantiers are also expected to haggle with vendors when purchasing goods.

 Remember, haggling is a way of life in Morocco and it is something which is almost always done in a friendly and good-spirited way.
 Most visitors soon get the hang of it, and for many it becomes a great form of entertainment, something which helps to make every purchase a fun experience.

-Place des Ferblantiers is certainly not in the same league as Souk Semmarine or Jemaa al-Fnaa, but it is nonetheless a nice attraction to visit, and especially if you feel like a break from the incredibly lively souk district or the main square.
+Place des Ferblantiers is certainly not in the same league as some other Morocco tourist attractions like Souk Semmarine or Jemaa al-Fnaa, but it is nonetheless a nice attraction to visit, and especially if you feel like a break from the incredibly lively souk district or the main square.

 It is also possible to pick up some excellent bargains here, and of course, once you have finished strolling around, you can enjoy a short break at one of the rooftop terraces before moving on to the next attraction on your list.

 Explore the Best of Morocco – And Egypt!